Pwa Saw: Historicity

 The historical Queen Pwa Saw did exist.
 In fact, a 1966 analysis of the contemporary inscriptions by Ba Shin finds that there were at least three Pwa Saws: Saw Min Waing, Saw Hla Wun and Saw Thitmahti.
 (There was also a fourth Pwa Saw in the Pinya period; she was Mi Saw U.) All three queens left a number of stone inscriptions at the temples and monasteries they donated.
+For example, a 1301 stone inscription found within the walls of the Hsutaungbyei Pagoda states that on 20 July 1301 one Queen Pwa Saw dedicated 3000 palm trees during an illness of the king, presumably the puppet king Saw Hnit.

-Some of the points in his analysis are:
+Some of the points in Ba Shin's analysis are: